mathjax/MathJax-docs/web/typeset.rst

 more methods, with ``tex`` in place of ``mathml``.

-As the names imply, the ``Promise`` functions perform the conversion asynchronously, and return promises, while the others opperate synchronously and return the converted form immediately.
-The first two functions (and any others like them) produce DOM elements as the results of the conversion, with the promise versions passing that to their :meth:`then()` functions as their argumnent (see the section on :ref:`convert-async` below), and the non-promise verions returning them directly.
+As the names imply, the ``Promise`` functions perform the conversion asynchronously, and return promises, while the others operate synchronously and return the converted form immediately.
+The first two functions (and any others like them) produce DOM elements as the results of the conversion, with the promise versions passing that to their :meth:`then()` functions as their argument (see the section on :ref:`convert-async` below), and the non-promise versions returning them directly.
 You can insert these DOM elements into the document directly, or you can use their :attr:`outerHTML` property to obtain their serialized string form.